PostHog/posthog.com/contents/docs/support-options.md

 From your side, it's important you bring your A team.
 We recommend you add:

 * A stakeholder from engineering
-* A stakeholder from data engineering / data analysis (if self-hosting)
+* A stakeholder from data engineering / data analysis
 * A stakeholder from product management
 * 2-3 power users
 * A stakeholder from customer success (if relevant)
 * A stakeholder from sales (if relevant)

 It's best not to let your group get much bigger as it can create a lot of noise.
 We don't support you adding several end users of PostHog to this group - you will need to triage your own issues first.

-## Dedicated email

-For Enterprise customers that can't use Slack easily, we can offer priority email support instead.

 ## Training sessions